khaledabbassi92/khaledabbassi92/README.md

 <br>

-Exploring the relationship between structured software, program representation, execution and the underlying machine.
+Exploring how structured software is represented, processed and transformed toward execution, with attention to the boundary between programs and the machine.

 <br><br>

-<b>Explores</b>
+<b>Engineering Focus</b>

 <br><br>